p-well/9_github_trending/README.md

 This is CLI program used for searching for the most popular Python repositories on Github. <br/>

 Script finds 20 most stargazers counted repositories created during the last week and prints the following infomation: <br/>
-repo name, stars count, repo description, opened issues count and repo URL. <br/>
+repo name, stars count, repo description, opened issues amount and repo URL. <br/>
 Data is presented in descending order of repo stars.

 The program is based on GitHub [REST API v3](https://developer.github.com/v3/)